MengkeYang/web-server-development/README.md

 #### Local Environment
 Our integration test depends on the environment variable `PATH_TO_BIN` being set, so before running any tests remember to set this environment variable.
-When building a testing with Docker this is already handled by the Dockerfile.
+When building and testing with Docker this is already handled by the Dockerfile.
 To set `PATH_TO_BIN` run the following command in your development environment where the tests are being performed:
 ```bash